 Section 3: Writing Task Tests the ability to select, develop and organise ideas, and to communicate them in writing, concisely and effectively.
 One writing task from a choice of four questions in 30 minutes

 There are many institutions that require the BMAT.
-It is required for entry to a medical or veterinary degree at the following universities:
+It is required for entry to a medical or veterinary degree for many universities including:

 • Cambridge University